-The key pairs associated to SWIFT Qualified Certificates are generated and stored in a Hardware Security Module (HSM) by the Subscriber and under its sole control.
+The key pairs associated to SWIFT Qualified Certificates for Electronic Seals are generated and stored in a Hardware Security Module (HSM) by the Subscriber and under its sole control.

-Access to the private key in the HSM is protected with a password, which is chosen by the Subscriber and which must be compliant to the password policy imposed by the Key Management Application (see SWIFT Qualified Certificates Certificate Administration Guide).
+Access to the private key in the HSM is protected with a password, which is chosen by the Subscriber and which must be compliant to the password policy imposed by the Key Management Application (see SWIFT Qualified Certificates for Electronic Seals - Certificate Administration Guide).